TheTalentCat/website/_posts/2019/May/2019-5-28-Qualifying-Questions-To-Tee-Up-The-Solution-Kaboom.md

 * **What are your top 3 objectives you're looking to achieve?**

-The professional identifies not only the problems needing solved, but also how the priorities for the solution.
+The professional identifies not only the problems needing solved, but also the client's priorities for the solution.
 The use of the number 3 adds power because it communicates to the client that you will not be satisfied with just one.
-The client is expected to talk at length, and talk they shall.
+The additional context will clue you in on what the biggest wins for the client might be.

+For extra kaboom, pull the line with clarifying questions about how much those top problems are impacting their business today.
+Like magic, your client will start telling you how much your solution will mean to them.
+A client who discovers your ROI from their own mouth will be much more likely to move forward with your solution.

 * **What have you tried already to fix it before you came to me?**